rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 # AWS SNOWFLAKE PIPELINE FOR FIRE INCIDENTS DATA CAPTURE

-## AWS CLI INTALLATION AND BUCKET CONFIG FOR TERRAFORM
+## AWS Cli Installation and Bucket Configuration for Terraform

 * 1. **__AWS CLI installation__** is important for getting and identifying automatically our credentials, to wrap our environment with our aws session config, the next step is to define the installation following this: